 PEOS is an online seminar that covers everything OFWs should know about working abroad, the different POEA services, and how to avoid illegal recruiters.

 Attend the PEOS Online at home using your laptop or smartphone.
 Simply log in at the PEOS website using your e-Registration Number, last name, and first name.
 After completing the seminar, print a copy of your PEOS Certificate.

-PDOS is an in-person seminar that aspiring OFWs must attend before working abroad.
-Conducted by the Overseas Workers Welfare Administration (OWWA), PDOS tackles government services for OFWs, employment contract, and travel procedures and tips, among other topics.
+PDOS is available as an online or in-person seminar that aspiring OFWs must attend before working abroad.
+Conducted by the Overseas Workers Welfare Administration (OWWA), PDOS tackles government services for OFWs, employment contracts, and travel procedures and tips, among other topics.

-Attending PDOS is free of charge.
+If online is not available as an option for you, then you would need to go to an in-person seminar.
 Wear appropriate attire because sleeveless tops, shorts, and slippers are not allowed.

 Also, no appointment is required for PDOS attendees.
-OWWA holds the seminar at the POEA office from Mondays to Thursdays.
-PDOS for OFWs who will work in Europe and US territories, Asia and Pacific is scheduled from 9 a.m. to 11 a.m.
-OFWs departing for the Middle East and Africa are scheduled for the seminar from 1:30 p.m. to 3:30 p.m.
+OWWA holds the seminar at the POEA head office from Mondays to Thursdays.
+PDOS for OFWs who will work in Europe and US territories, as well as Asia and the Pacific, is scheduled from 9 a.m. to 11 a.m.
+Meanwhile, OFWs departing for the Middle East and Africa are scheduled for the seminar from 1:30 p.m. to 3:30 p.m.